 skipconflict resolver, note the issue with the use of the

-The Decoding Worker feature doesn't work with CAMO/EAGER/Group Commit.
+The Decoding Worker feature doesn't work with CAMO/Eager/Group Commit.
 Installations using CAMO/Eager/Group Commit must keep

 Changing the CAMO partners in a CAMO pair isn't currently possible.
 It's possible only to add or remove a pair.
 Adding or removing a pair doesn't need a restart of Postgres or even a reload of the configuration.

 There currently is no protection against altering or removing a commit scope.
-Running transactions in a commit scope that is concurrently being altered or removed can lead to the transaction blocking or replication stalling completely due to an error on the downstream node attempting to apply the transaction.
+Running transactions in a commit scope that's concurrently being altered or removed can lead to the transaction blocking or replication stalling completely due to an error on the downstream node attempting to apply the transaction.
 Ensure that any transactions using a specific commit scope have finished before altering or removing it.